Sruthi-Jayaraj199/Urban-Air-Quality-Analysis/README.md

 **📂 Project Folders Overview**

-**Mumbai Ambient Air Quality Analysis**
+**1. Mumbai Ambient Air Quality Analysis**

--Data processing and trend analysis of ambient PM₂.₅ and PM₁₀ concentrations in Mumbai.
+- Data processing and trend analysis of ambient PM₂.₅ and PM₁₀ concentrations in Mumbai.

--Code for generating time-series plots, diurnal/seasonal patterns, and comparisons across monitoring stations.
+- Code for generating time-series plots, diurnal/seasonal patterns, and comparisons across monitoring stations.

--This work will be expanded to additional cities in the ACAAS program.
+- This work will be expanded to additional cities in the ACAAS program.

-**Agra Mobile Monitoring Exposure Study**
+**2. Agra Mobile Monitoring Exposure Study**

--Mobile monitoring campaigns to assess on-road exposure to particulate matter.
+- Mobile monitoring campaigns to assess on-road exposure to particulate matter.

--Scripts for merging sensor and GPS data, temporal aggregation, and spatial visualization of exposure profiles.
+- Scripts for merging sensor and GPS data, temporal aggregation, and spatial visualization of exposure profiles.

-**Indore AERMOD Source Apportionment**
+**3. Indore AERMOD Source Apportionment**

--Emission inventory preparation and dispersion modeling using AERMOD.
+- Emission inventory preparation and dispersion modeling using AERMOD.

--Estimation of source contributions to PM concentrations across Indore.
+- Estimation of source contributions to PM concentrations across Indore.

-**Mumbai Multi-Modal Exposure Assessment**
+**4. Mumbai Multi-Modal Exposure Assessment**

--Comparative analysis of PM exposures across different commuting modes (e.g., bus, car, walking).
+- Comparative analysis of PM exposures across different commuting modes (e.g., bus, car, walking).

--Data processing workflows for multi-modal monitoring campaigns.
+- Data processing workflows for multi-modal monitoring campaigns.

-**Road Dust Chemical Speciation Study**
+**5. Road Dust Chemical Speciation Study**

--Chemical characterization of road dust samples to support source apportionment.
+- Chemical characterization of road dust samples to support source apportionment.

--Scripts for statistical analysis of species profiles and receptor modeling inputs.
+- Analysis of various sources contributing to road dust and optimization of parameters to identify a suitable cleaning mechanism.

-**Chennai Low-Cost Sensor Deployment Strategy**
+**6. Chennai Low-Cost Sensor Deployment Strategy**

--Identification of optimal locations for LCS network deployment based on land use, population density, and emission hotspots.
+- Identification of optimal locations for LCS network deployment based on land use, population density, and emission hotspots.

--Mapping and prioritization workflows.
+- Mapping and prioritization workflows.

 📝 License